fosrias/crichton-demo-service/README.md

 # Overview
-This demo service is a vanilla implementation of a Rails application using [Crichton](https://github.com/mdsol/crichton).
+This demo service is a vanilla implementation of a Rails application using [Crichton][].
 It exposes several resources representing Diagnostic Repair Drones (DRDs).

-The Crichton [resource_descriptor](api_descriptors/drds_descriptor_v1.yml) describes a simple state machine with conditions on the various transitions.
+The demo service uses a sample [_API Descriptor Document_][] in Crichton, which describes a simple state machine with conditions on the various transitions.
 These conditions would typically be determined in the context of a request and passed in as options in the response.
-In order to see Crichton's runtime generation of available transitions based on both the state of resources and the satisfied conditions, a query parameter ?conditions=can_do_something can be added in the browser to mimic this on the fly.

 It further describes the semantics of the resources and the protocol-specific implementations used to generate the responses.

+In order to explore Crichton's runtime generation of available transitions based on both the state of resources and the satisfied conditions, a `condition` query parameter can be added in the browser to mimic this on the fly, as discussed in the examples below.

 ## Setup

 ```
 $ bundle install
 $ rake setup
-$ bundle exec rackup -p 3000
+$ bundle exec rails s -p 3000
 ```

-Note:  In some instances, it may be necessary to run a `bundle update` to update the crichton gem with the latest version.
+Note:  In some instances, it may be necessary to run `bundle update` to update the crichton gem with the latest version since it currently points to a Github branch.

 ## Exploring
 Take a look at the controllers and models to see the basic implementation for both single entities and resources that embed other resources with meta-data.

+### Surfing the API in a browser
+Crichton supports the media type `text/html` which allows interacting with an API directly in a browser.
+Enter the API by opening `localhost:3000` in a browser and and follow your nose.
+You will find a list of available resource entry points.

-So, enter the API by browsing to `localhost:3000/drds` in browser and and follow your nose.
-You can add the following conditions, either as a single value, or comma-separated list at any time to see what changes:
+Click a URL link to navigate to the associated entry point.
+You can add the following conditions, either as a single value or comma-separated list at any time, to see what changes when interacting with a resource:

 * can_do_anything
 * can_create